+2014 "Heron Hill"

-"Heron Hill" Preserve 16 acre site protected from development by community efforts and funding from an anonymous donor.
+16 acre site protected from development by community efforts and funding from an anonymous donor.
+Now part of the San Pedro Open Space Preserve.

 Santa Venetia Community Plan adopted!

 Housing "Boom" Creation of the Federal Housing Authority (1934) and G.I.
 Bill (1941) helps finance housing and spurs residential development in Santa Venetia.